Doctor Who: Video games

-Numerous Doctor Who video games have been created from the mid-80s through to the present day.
+Numerous Doctor Who video games have been created since the mid-1980s.
 A Doctor Who game was planned for the Sega Mega Drive but never released.
 One of the recent ones is a match-3 game released in November 2013 for iOS, Android, Amazon App Store and Facebook called Doctor Who: Legacy.
 It has been constantly updated since its release and features all the Doctors as playable characters as well as over 100 companions.

-Another video game instalment is LEGO Dimensions – in which Doctor Who is one of the many "Level Packs" in the game.
+Another video game instalment is Lego Dimensions – in which Doctor Who is one of the many "Level Packs" in the game.
 The pack contains the Twelfth Doctor (who can reincarnate into the others), K9, the TARDIS and a Victorian London adventure level area.
 The game and pack released in November 2015.

 Doctor Who: Battle of Time was a digital collectible card game developed by Bandai Namco Entertainment and released for iOS and Android.
-It was soft-launched on 30 May 2018 in Australia, Canada, New Zealand, Thailand, but was shutdown on 26 November of that same year.
+It was soft-launched on 30 May 2018 in Australia, Canada, New Zealand, Thailand, but was shut down on 26 November of that same year.

 Doctor Who Infinity was released on Steam on 7 August 2018.
 It was nominated for "Best Start-up" at The Independent Game Developers' Association Awards 2018.